AlternativeFFFF/Alt-F4/submissions/mod-spotlight-villfuk02-randomizer/mod-spotlight-villfuk02-randomizer.md

 The mod could simply take each recipe and make it take random items as ingredients.
 But then it would be pretty useless, because for example red science could take nuclear fuel as an ingredient, but you don’t have it researched yet.
 So I decided to make it crawl through the tech tree, and for each recipe unlocked, take only the items unlocked before it as potential ingredients.
 There are of course exceptions in some mods, where you can unlock a recipe before you can even craft it, so I have to be a bit more careful.

 You probably wouldn’t want to make an underground belt from steam engines and labs.
 That would be way too expensive.
 I needed a way to make the recipes more balanced.
 So I decided to implement an algorithm that calculates the value of each item based on the resources you need to make it.
-Let’s say both copper and iron have a value of 1, that means electronic circuits would have a value of 2.5.
+We can easily calculate that 1 electronic circuit takes 1 iron ore and 1.5 copper ore:

-![How it's made: Electonic circuit](electronic-circuit.jpg) *How to calculate an item's value.
-1.5 copper ore plus 1 iron ore makes a value of 2.5.*
+![How it's made: Electonic circuit](electronic-circuit.jpg) *1.5 copper ore plus 1 iron ore makes 1 electronic circuit.*

+Let's say that both copper ore and iron orea have a value of 1, that means electronic circuits would have a value of 2.5.
 Now the randomizer knows it can use for example 1 transport belt (1.5) and 1 copper ore (1) as a new recipe for electronic circuits.
 There is some variance in the final value.
 It makes the recipes a bit more unique, but most importantly, it’s easier to find a valid combination, speeding up the randomization process.

 At this point I published the mod and from feedback and some testing it became very apparent there were many bugs (of course) and two "big" issues.
 The word *big* is in quotes, because the mod was still more playable than you’d expect even from a randomizer.
 However I wanted the players to enjoy it, not just experience it.